How Can Pilates For Scoliosis Help You Feel Better?

-Not only could the curve increase, but you could also experience an additional bend in the back, such as thoracic kyphosis, an increased rounding of the upper back.
-Other symptoms could be the prominence of the ribs on one side, a forward head, and a hollowing of the ribs on the side opposite of the curve.
+As a result of the lack of proactiveness, not only could the curve increase, but you could also experience an additional bend in the back, known as thoracic kyphosis, an increased rounding of the upper back.
+In addition to an increased curve, other symptoms could be the prominence of the ribs on one side, a forward head, and a hollowing of the ribs on the side opposite of the curve.
 With these issues in mind, you might ask yourself what to do if you find yourself stricken with this ailment.

-Lisa Stolze, Polestar Educator, Physical Therapist, and certified C2 Schroth Scoliosis Therapist, provides tips for best exercises if you are dealing with scoliosisis.
+Lisa Stolze, Polestar Educator, Physical Therapist, and certified C2 Schroth Scoliosis Therapist, provides tips for best exercises if you’re dealing with scoliosisis.
 If you’re looking for different ways to slow the development of scoliosis, try:

 - 1. Performing Pilates exercises that focus on elongating the spine.

 - 2. Work on correcting your posture as a lifelong habit.

 - 3. Use proper support when sitting or working on the computer

 - 4. Work on becoming more physically fit

 - 5. Exercise to keep your muscles strong enough to support the spine

 3. Stretch The Spine